What is Enhanced Due Diligence?

 Why is Enhanced Due Diligence So Important?

-Enhance Due Diligence In Banking
+Enhance Due Diligence in Banking

 EDD in banking is a critical component of the KYC compliance procedure.
 It entails gathering information to authenticate clients' identities and quantify the amount of money laundering risk each customer poses.
 As a result, the client requested significantly more details during the EDD process than during the CDD process since this information may be utilized to minimize the associated risks.